 After the initial course of infant vaccinations, the booster doses of pertussis vaccine come as a combination vaccine with diphtheria and tetanus, or diphtheria/tetanus and polio.
 Natural infection with whooping cough does not provide long-term immunity, and booster doses of the vaccine are still recommended ten yearly.

 Our doctors recognise the public health risk posed by whooping cough, especially for infants not yet old enough (6 weeks) to receive protection from immunisation.
-For children, protection against whooping cough and other vaccine preventable diseases is available under the Childhood Immunisation Schedule.
+For children, protection against whooping cough and other vaccine preventable diseases is available under the National Immunisation Program Schedule.
 These vaccines are free for Medicare-card holders, up to the age of 10 years.
-For those who do not have Medicare cover, (e.g. those with OSHC or Overseas Visitors Cover) we keep a private stock of all childhood vaccines, and encourage parents to speak with the doctor about vaccinating their children in line with the Australian Childhood Immunisation Schedule.
+For those who do not have Medicare cover, (e.g. those with OSHC or Overseas Visitors Cover) we keep a private stock of all childhood vaccines, and encourage parents to speak with the doctor about vaccinating their children.

 For pregnant women, we maintain stock of the government funded combined diphtheria, tetanus and pertussis vaccine.
 This is free for women in their third trimester (last 3 months) of pregnancy.